 - Online search tools have been designed to search for everything including images, sounds, movements, locations and other things making it easier to track anybody and what they do.

-- There are sophisticated tools to link, correlate and analyze data in large scale
+- There are sophisticated tools to link, correlate and analyze data to a great scale

 - Mobile phones have features that keep us connected to the web for easy tracking.